-A. According to the law, all Class A and Class B Licenses will be issued for “all lawful purposes.”
+A. According to the law, all Class A Licenses will be issued for “all lawful purposes.”
 However, a licensing authority is allowed to impose any restrictions on the “possession, use and carrying” of firearms as he deems proper.
 The penalty for not complying with the restrictions is a fine of $1,000 to $10,000.
 These restrictions can be appealed, please see our appeal info page here.

 Q. Will I have to take a training course?

 A. The law requires all persons not holding a License to carry as of June 1, 1998 to provide a basic firearm safety certificate.
 Future License renewals are exempt by law from this requirement.
-Click here for information about GOAL's training programs.
-Click here for the schedule.
+Click here for information about GOAL's training programs including the schedule.

 Q. How long does the application process take?

 A. The local police department must send your fingerprints to the Colonel of the State Police within seven days of application; the Colonel has 30 days to respond.
 The License can not be issued until the Colonel’s office has okayed it.
 The procedure takes from two to six weeks.

 Q. What if I’m denied, even though I meet the standards in the law?